-This type of relationship presupposes multiple connections of records in first table with records in the second table.
+This type of relationship involves multiple connections of records in the first table with records in the second table.

-Let’s say your Health Insurance Claims database includes two tables "Customers" and "Claims" keeping customers’ profiles and registered claims respectively.
-Moreover, customers submit claims by web-to-record form imbedded into your website.
-Therefore in your database you need to relate submitted claims to a corresponding customer profile automatically using an Email kept in customer profile and an Email specified in submitted claim.
+Let’s say your Health Insurance Claims database includes two tables: "Customers" and "Claims," which keep customers’ profiles and registered claims, respectively.
+Moreover, customers submit claims through a web-to-record form embedded into your website.
+Therefore, in your database, you need to relate submitted claims to a corresponding customer profile automatically using an email kept in the customer profile and an email specified in the submitted claim.

 Firstly, you need to build a Many-to-Many relation between the "Customers" table and the "Claims" table.

-As the result, claims are related to a customer by Email value.
+As a result, claims are related to a customer by the email value.
 Also, you can see such claims in the details view displayed below a Customer record form.